BrotherFatcake/notes/MongoDB/Mongoose.md

 //Use strict
 "use strict";

-//Create a constant to import(require) Mongoose
+//Create a constant to import(require) mongoose

-//Create const for SCHEMA
-//schemaName is mongoose Schema ({schemaObject})
+//Create const for the schemaName equals mongoose Schema ({schemaObject})

     //Within schemaObject specify fieldName: {type: <type>, required: true/false/'do not include'}
-//Example: fieldName: {type: String, required: true}, fieldName2: {type: String}
+        //Example: fieldName: {type: String, required: true}, fieldName2: {type: String}, include nested fields

-//Create **VIRTUALS** to return more human readable sub-values
+//Create **VIRTUAL** to return more human readable sub-values
     //Example personName may have sub-values of first and last
     //schemaName virtual with arg 'virtualName' get function with no args

-//return this.personName.first this.personName.last trim with no args
+    //return template literal placeholders this.personName.first and this.personName.last, trim with no args

-//Create cleanUp function to specif what should be returned via the API
+//Create cleanUp function to specify what should be returned via the API
-//schemaName methods methodName is function with no args
+//schemaName methods methodName equal function with no args

     //return {object}
     //Within object {key1: this.val1, key2: this.val2, key3: this.virtualName}

 //Create const modelName is mongoose model with args '<DB collectionName>' and schemaName

-//export module modelName
+//module exports equal {modelName}

 ~~~